VRamazing/Blog/_posts/2017-10-15-OpenSourcing-Some-Pitfall-you-can-avoid.md

 __3. It's too complicated__

-  Sometimes we rush to things so quickly that it seems to be much more complicating than it actually is.A better alternative is to take one small step at a time to get started.No one ever tumbled on a small step.
+  Sometimes we rush to things so quickly that it seems to be much more complicating than it actually is.A better alternative is to take one small step at a time to get started.No one ever stumbled on a small step.

 __4. It's not that important__